Transporting Your Inflatable Stand Up Paddleboard

 The next factor is to consider the length of the board and how much is overhanging or obstructing your view.
 Tying a fluorescent flag to the exposed end of the board can help draw attention to your load for drivers who are following behind.
 Securing the board can be done with a combination of straps and tie-downs through the handle or towing D-ring.
 The relatively lighter weight of an inflatable SUP board will subject it to bouncing around in a truck bed so it is important to develop a method to keep movement at a minimum and consider deflating the board for longer trips.

-As you can see, there is no one right way to transport inflatable paddle boards.
-The method you use will in any situation will depend on a variety of factors discussed above, but whatever way you decide to transport your boards, doing it safely and securely should be your primary objective
+There is ultimatley no one right way to transport inflatable paddle boards.
+The method you use will in any situation will depend on a variety of factors discussed above, but whatever way you decide to transport your boards, doing it safely and securely should be your primary objective.